CrutchTheClutch/CMSC-330-Project-1/README.md

 Takes a text file, written in a defined grammar, and parses the file to lexically analyze it.
 A GUI is then generated based on the grammer contained in the text file.

+_Note: The "Project-1 (Provided by Instructor)" folder contains the files I was supplied to be used as a template.
+The result being the "Project-1" project._

 ---
 ###### This project was assigned while attending University of Maryland University College (UMUC)
 ---